Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 And you don’t have to pay an arm and a leg to try it.
 And coffee farms are free to visit.
 A great one on Oahu is the Waialua Estate up on the North Shore.

-It’s about as perfect of a growing condition that coffee beans could ask for.
-Stop by for a sample, and maybe even a free guided tour if someone is available!
+It’s about as perfect of a growing condition as coffee beans could ask for.
+Stop by for a sample and maybe even a free guided tour if someone is available!

 9. Take in a Free Hula Show!

 As a former hula dancer, there is no way I wouldn’t include this as an option!
-This is one of the best things to do on Oahu with kids!
+This is one of the best things to do on Oahu with kids and one of the top cheap things to do in Waikiki, Hawaii.

 One of the best things to do on Oahu with kids is check out a free hula show.
 Image of a hula dancer using feather gourd rattles as she dances at sunset.